Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 author: ''
 excerpt: Easy tips that everyone can do to improve
 image: "/images/abd-rad.jpg"
-image_alt: Right lateral abdominal radiograph of a dog
+image_alt: Right lateral abdominal radiograph of a cat
 thumb_image: "/images/abd-rad.jpg"
 thumb_image_alt: Right lateral abdominal radiograph of a dog
 seo: